reelcrafter/audiotool-builders/README.md

 # Instructions

 1. Clone this repo, and navigate into the folder for the tool you want to build.
+1. The Dockerfiles default to pulling an x86_64 version of Amazon Linux.
+Feel free to edit the Dockerfile to pull arm64 instead.
 1. Run `yarn build`, and go brew some coffee—this will take a while!
 1. Run `yarn install`, which will copy the compiled binary into a `bin` folder in the current directory.